• Skip to primary navigation

 4. Let the milk cool down to room temperature and then chill in the refrigerator.

 5. At the time of serving, strain the milk and press down the solids into the strainer to extract all the flavorful milk.
-Serve thandai chilled.
+Serve thandai drink chilled.

 Thandai served in clay glass and garnished with rose petals and saffron.